blade-lang/bladelang.com/src/tutorial/error-handling.md

 ```

 The assert command also takes an optional error value of any value type that can be specified by separating the assertion
 and the message by a comma (`,`).
-None string error messages will be converted to string before dieing.
+None string error messages will be converted to string before raising an Exception.

 For example: